Lillard, Anthony lead Blazers over Thunder, 136-119

 PORTLAND, Ore.
+(AP) — Carmelo Anthony is feeling more at home with the Portland Trail Blazers, especially now that he’s seen the appreciation of the hometown fans.

-(AP) — Damian Lillard had 27 points, Carmelo Anthony added 19 in his home debut and the Portland Trail Blazers beat the Oklahoma City Thunder 136-119 on Wednesday night.
+With the crowd chanting his name, Anthony finished with 19 points in his Moda Center home debut Wednesday night and the Blazers beat the Oklahoma City Thunder 136-119.

-Hassan Whiteside had 21 points and 16 rebounds, and the Blazers led by as many as 35 points in their return home after an extended 2-4 trip.
+Damian Lillard had 27 points and Hassan Whiteside added 21 points and 16 rebounds for the Blazers, who led by as many as 35 points in their return home after an extended 2-4 road trip.

 The Blazers signed Anthony in hopes he could help the team overcome a slow start after going to the Western Conference finals last season.
 The deal was official Nov.
 19, in the midst of Portland’s six-game road trip.